zacwong2151/tp/docs/DeveloperGuide.md

 </box>

 1. Prerequisites: List all events and volunteers.
-Multiple events and volunteers in the list.
+At least one volunteer in the list.

    1. Test case: `vdelete 1`<br>
       Expected: First volunteer is deleted from the list.
 Details of the deleted volunteer shown in the status message.